 “Earn some easy money.”
 Beware of too-good-to-be-true job opportunities, where scammers recruit you via text by offering a passive income gig, such as displaying an ad on your car in exchange for a monthly payment.
 The scammer then sends you a real check and then asks you to cash it and redistribute some of the funds to other parties — such as an “installation team.”
 The original check bounces, and you’re out whatever you paid into the scam.

 Telling a real text from a fake

 With more businesses also using text to communicate with their customers, it can also be helpful to know how to differentiate a real marketing message from a scam.

 Commercial messages are typically sent from 4-, 5- or 6-digit numbers.
 Scammers most often use 10- or 11-digital numbers.

-Keep in mind that you have to give businesses consent to text you — so consider whether you’ve done so when a text claims to be from an organization you trust.
-Know too that businesses are required to include key verbiage in their initial correspondence, including the option to “opt out” of messaging and a notice that data rates may apply.
+Companies need your consent to reach out via text.
+If you receive a text that claims to be from a legitimate business but you haven’t given consent, it might be fraudulent.
+Also, businesses are required to include key verbiage in their initial correspondence, including the option to “opt out” of messaging and a notice that data rates may apply.

-Finally, know that government entities, banks, healthcare providers, and private businesses will never use text messages to reach out to you about an outstanding invoice or account problem; they would relay that type of information by mail.
+Government entities, banks, and healthcare providers will rarely reach out via text about an invoice or account problem.
+They generally relay that type of information by direct mail.

-Given all this, it’s smart to approach any unsolicited text message with caution.
-Never click a link or download a file you receive from an unknown number.
+Approach any unsolicited text message with caution: Never click a link or download a file you receive from an unknown number.

-If you suspect that a text is a scam, resist the urge to reply — even with the word “stop” or “unsubscribe.”
-Doing so may tag your number as active, which can prompt the scammer to double down on their efforts.
+If you suspect that a text is a scam, resist the urge to reply — even with the word “stop” or “unsubscribe” — as doing so may tag your number as active, prompting the scammer to double down on their efforts.

 If you want to take additional action to help others avoid fraud, you can forward unwanted texts to 7726 (SPAM), which alerts your service provider.
 This can help reduce the risk that others will be targeted.